PhD fellowship in Vascular Physiology at the Department of Biomedical Sciences

 Once the assessment work has been completed each applicant has the opportunity to comment on the part of the assessment that relates to the applicant him/herself.

 You can read about the recruitment process at http://employment.ku.dk/faculty/recruitment-process/

 The applicant will be assessed according to the Ministerial Order no. 242 of 13 March 2012 on the Appointment of Academic Staff at Universities.

-Interviews will be conducted and an appointment made before the end of September 2019.
+Interviews will be conducted and an appointment made before the end of April 2020.
 You will be expected to start around May 2020, although this date is somewhat flexible.